Vernalhav/Triad/README.md

-This project aims to make easier (?) to take notes in a tree-like manner!
+This project aims to make it easier and more organized to take notes in a tree-like manner!

 Requires Node.js and Express.